 At the beginning of the COVID-19 pandemic, we recognized changes would need to be made in our care of families.

-On April 2, 2020 we received updated information from the Chief Public Health Officer, Dr. Heather Morrison.
+On June 26, 2020 we received updated information from the Chief Public Health Office.
 You can learn more about these updates, here.
 As funeral service professionals, we strictly adhere to these guidelines to protect our communities and staff.

 adopted new ways of meeting with families to make arrangements and to connect